Topics in Probability, Parametric Estimation and Stochastic Calculus: Hypothesis testing

 \subsection{Testing via likelihood ratios}

-The state of affairs indicated in the previous paragraph suggests that, instead of {\em systematically} trying to find the best test in a given context, one should proceed {\em heuristically} so as to single out a family of tests which are relatively easy to implement, have nice asymptotic properties and reproduce most known composite tests for samples of any size.
+The state of affairs indicated in the previous paragraph suggests that, instead of {\em systematically} trying to find the best test in a given context, one should proceed {\em heuristically} so as to single out a family of tests which are relatively easy to implement, reproduce most known composite tests for samples of any size and have nice asymptotic properties (see Remark \ref{kl:int:lrt} below).

 Recall from Subsection \ref{asym:mle:est} that the ML estimators, computed in terms of the likelihood function as in Definition \ref{likeli:def}, have many remarkable properties, including asymptotic normality.
 Moreover, given the available information contained in the realization ${\bf x}$ of the random sample $X$, the discussion surrounding (\ref{MLE:heur}) justifies regarding $\sup_{\theta\in\Theta_0}L({\bf x};\theta)$ as the best evidence in favor of $H_0$ and $\sup_{\theta\in\Theta_{\rm a}}L({\bf x};\theta)$ as the best evidence in favor of $H_{\rm a}$, which suggests formulating a hypothesis test based on the {\em likelihood ratio}